Admissions

 • Format: 1 page, double spaced

-• Write a 1 page short story where you describe your first memorable film or tv viewing experience that left a lasting impression on you.
+• Write a 1 page short story where you describe a memorable and/or formative film or tv viewing experience that left a lasting impression on you.

 Part 5.
 Creative Submission